faalsh/materialize-css-boilerplate/README.md

 ## Features

-This boilerplate include my favorite tools and components
+This boilerplate include my favorite recipe of tools and components

 * Javascripts and CSS files are uglyfied and minified for the production version
 * Javascripts and CSS files are injected automatically into the html